Psivant/stormmsite/docs/tutorials/tutorial_iii.md

 in an ascii text file to convert the user input into a general-purpose dispenser which can then dispense the information by issuing queries based on those keywords.
-The function that manages configuration and loading of the `NamelistEmulator` object for a given control block will be called by the class constructor for the application-specific class which further digests information in the `NamelistEmulator` to make the user input available through specific accessor functions.
-An abbreviated protocol is written below:
+The function that manages configuration and loading of the `NamelistEmulator` object for a given control block will be called by the constructor for the application-specific class that dispense information to the rest of the program.
+An abbreviated header for the protocol is written below:
 ```
 #include "/stormm/home/src/Namelists/namelist_emulator.h"
 #include "/stormm/home/src/Parsing/textfile.h"